crcn/tandem-old/packages/tandem-app/README.md

 IMMEDIATE:

 - [ ] `moreButtonProps` inferencing is not working in css-inspector-pane
+  - [ ] solution is it to make nested props work for any keys
 - [ ] optional ? flags for paperclip
 - [ ] cannot change name of declaration
 - [ ] add style rule